zybexXL/EFUtool/README.md

     -f        : filter EFU file (no folder update/scan) -s        : print EFU file statistics/info
-    -p        : suppress progress indication (for logging to file)
+    -p        : suppress progress indication (for logging to file) -a        : save the used include/exclude args in EFU file
 ```

   - Multiple -i and -x switches can be used
   - mask pattern can include * and ? for regular filemask syntax
   - mask pattern can start with '**regex:**' to use c# style regex matching
   - -i and -x can also be used in statististics and filter modes
+  - -a option allows you to update the EFU using the saved args

 <br>

 **Examples**